 Overview of the FTC's Charges Against Roomster Corp.

-The FTC recently announced the settlement of an enforcement action taken against New York-based Roomster Corp. and its owners over charges that they purchased fake reviews to entice customers to pay for access to its listings.
+The FTC recently announced the settlement of an enforcement action taken against New York-based Roomster Corp. and its owners over charges that they created deceptive reviews by purchasing fake reviews to entice customers to pay for access to its listings.

 New York-based Roomster operates a website and mobile app, the users of which pay a fee to access living arrangement listings, including rental properties, room rentals, sublets, and roommate requests.